-The Graylog appliance is not created to provide a production ready solution.
-It is build to offer a fast and easy way to try the software itself and not wasting time to install Graylog and it components to any kind of server.
+The Graylog appliance is not designed to provide a production ready solution.
+It is built to offer a fast and easy way to try the software itself.

-If you want to create your own production ready setup take a look at our other installation methods.
+If you need to create your own production ready setup take a look at our other installation methods.